Super moist and delicious, these super easy One-Bowl Honey-Glazed Bran Muffins roll out of the oven with rounded, bakery-style, tops!

 Whisk together oil, sugar and eggs in a large bowl until well blended.
 Add molasses, buttermilk and vanilla.
 Stir to combine.

-Sprinkle bran, flours, baking powder and baking soda over the top.
+Sprinkle bran, flours, baking powder baking soda and salt over the top.
 Stir just until all of the flour mixture is incorporated (do not overmix).
 Add raisins and stir to combine.

 Spoon batter into prepared muffin tins, filling almost to the top.
 Bake for 12-15 minutes until firm to touch and a tester comes out clean.